Flxible New Look bus: Competition with General Motors

 During the 1960s, Flxible was the only large-production competitor to General Motors in the American transit bus market, although it was still a distant second with GM building more than twice as many buses.
-The Flxible New Look bus bears a close resemblance to the GM New Look bus, and in fact Flxible New Looks were commonly equipped with GM engines.
+The Flxible New Look bus bears a close resemblance to the GM New Look bus with forward slanting side windows, but no opera windows by the boarding door and driver side window, and in fact Flxible New Looks were commonly equipped with GM engines.
 This was due largely to the consent decree resulting from the 1956 anti-trust case United States v.
 General Motors Corp. which mandated that GM's bus components, engines, and transmissions be made available for sale to other manufacturers, free of royalties.
 However, it should also be noted that prior to the consent decree a small number of earlier model (pre-New Look) Flxible buses were built with GM engines, at the same time that GM vice president Charles F. Kettering was also chairman of the board at Flxible.
 It has been suggested that prior to the consent decree GM may have made its diesel engines available to Flxible in order to reduce the criticisms of GM's business practices that some felt were monopolistic.

 Another area of competition between the two manufacturers, but where Flxible had an advantage, was the market for 35 ft long buses equipped with 8-cylinder diesel engines.
 In 1966 GM began offering its Detroit Diesel 8V-71 8-cylinder diesel engine on its 40 ft New Look transit buses; however GM would not equip its 35 ft models with anything larger than the 6V-71 6-cylinder diesel engine.
 In response to the desire by some transit agencies for a shorter bus with a larger engine (mainly for hilly routes, freeway driving, or to provide extra power for air conditioning equipped buses), Flxible offered its 35 ft New Look with the Detroit Diesel 8V-71, the Cummins 165-285, and the Cummins 903 8-cylinder diesel engines.